 Question 30: Do you agree with our approach to allowing development on Green Belt land through decision making?
 If not, what changes would you recommend?
 Land release should be identified in Local Plans following a comprehensive Strategic Housing Land Availability Assessment which assesses the development potential of all sites within an area, whether brownfield or greenfield.
 Any review of the Green Belt should be within this context and not conducted as a separate exercise.

 Question 31: Do you have any comments on our proposals to allow the release of grey belt land to meet commercial and other development needs through plan-making and decision-making, including the triggers for release?
-Clearly any residential development needs to be supported by appropriate infrastructure including social infrastructure.
+Clearly any residential development needs to be supported by appropriate infrastructure including social infrastructure and access to public transport..

 Question 32: Do you have views on whether the approach to the release of Green Belt through plan and decision-making should apply to traveller sites, including the sequential test for land release and the definition of PDL?
 Agreed criteria and the sequential test should be applied to all forms of development.
 Including travellers’ sites.